In the ongoing fight to keep grey wolves protected (I talked about it in

 Moral: be kind to your goldfish.
 Because he's counting the hours until you go to sleep...

-Check out this series from Kevin Schafer, courtesy of National Geographic.
+series from Kevin Schafer, courtesy of National Geographic.
 Here are a few samples below.
 He photographed the little-known Amazon River dolphins, who are descended from sea-faring ancestors.
 You can read more about them in his slideshow at the link above.
 I am in awe of Schafer's captures of the rich colours in this tannin-stained water, his use of perspective, and the pure delight of watching an aquatic animal fully in its element.
 I love to mess around with cameras, but am positively sick with desire for the opportunity (and equipment!) to make exposures like this.
 Do wander over and peruse his work, leave me here to drool...

 After the most recent Friday Fun Fact, one reader asked how to set up a beehive in her own backyard.
 Given near total losses in my state and many others of honeybee populations, we are well-served to do all we can to help these important insects to thrive.